- My project

 Dissolve the yeast in lukewarm water, add the salt and the flour, then knead it until you get a soft and smooth dough.
 Put it into a bowl, cover with a kitchen towel and let it stand for about 3 hours, until its volume has doubled.
 Roll out the dough with a floured rolling pin – to prevent it from sticking - until it is approximately 5 mm (0.19 in) thick.

 Pour a little oil onto the bottom of a baking tray and spread out the dough, then add the tomato sauce, the salt and the oregano.
 Season with a drizzle of extra-virgin olive oil.
-Pizza may be baked both in an electric and in a gas oven.
-I prefer using a gas oven, as pizza gets crispier.
-I recommend that you preheat the oven to 482 °F and slightly lower the temperature – 59°F will suffice – a couple of minutes before putting the pizza into the oven.
+Pizza may be baked oth in an electric and in a gas oven.
+Suggest to use a gas oven, as pizza gets crispier.
+We recommend you to preheat the oven to 480°F and slightly lower the temperature to 420°F a couple of minutes before putting the pizza into the oven.
 Bake it for about 15 minutes.
 Halfway through the cooking, add the diced mozzarella.
 Before serving, garnish with a few leaves of fresh basil.